History and symbolism lie beneath the prideful colors of the 2019 Pink + Purple Party, hosted at Center 615.

-This past Friday, Center 615 hosted the annual Pink + Purple Party in the courtyard.
+On Friday, June 21st, Center 615 hosted the annual Pink + Purple Party in our courtyard.
 Believe it or not, the color choice for the pride weekend kickoff party carries more significance than what appears on the surface.
-Both pink and purple have long histories with the LGBT community, though some histories clearer and better documented than others.
+Both pink and purple have long histories with the LGBT community, though some histories are clearer and better documented than others.

-As pride month and pride festivities are winding down, let’s take a moment to revisit the symbolism, history, and reasons why we celebrate pride in the first place, starting with the colors purple and pink.
+As pride month and pride festivities wind down, let’s take a moment to revisit the symbolism, history, and reasons why we celebrate pride in the first place, starting with the colors purple and pink.

-Later in the early 1970s, the American National Organization for Women (NOW) referred to their active lesbian members as “lavender menaces” in lieu of the widely controversial term “lesbian”, to prevent the public mind from undermining the feminist organization.
-However, the lesbian members from NOW embraced the moniker and wore shirts emblazoned with the term “lavender menace” while delivering manifesto-style speeches about homosexual turmoil (even within the feminist community) on stage at the Second Congress to Unite Women in 1970.(1)
+During the early 1970s, the American National Organization for Women (NOW) referred to their active lesbian members as “lavender menaces”—in lieu of the widely controversial term “lesbian”—to prevent the public mind from undermining the feminist organization.
+However, the lesbian members from NOW embraced the sly moniker and wore shirts emblazoned with the term “lavender menace,” while delivering manifesto-style speeches about homosexual turmoil (even within the feminist community) on stage at the Second Congress to Unite Women in 1970.¹

 Over two decades later, during the gay liberation movement, activists reclaimed the symbol and used it to draw attention to the oppression the LGBT community still experienced from society.
-Later, in the 1980s, activist group AIDS Coalition to Unleash Power (ACT UP) embraced the pink triangle, but turned the triangle back around to face upwards, to draw attention to the AIDS epidemic marring the gay male community.(3)
+In the 1980s, activist group AIDS Coalition to Unleash Power (ACT UP) embraced the pink triangle, but turned the triangle back around to face upwards, to draw attention to the AIDS epidemic marring the gay male community.³